ieeeupsb/workshop-linux/slides/03_filesystem.md

 # Linux filesystem
 ## Copying files

-To copy files and folders from one destination to another, you use `cp`.
+To copy files and folders from one location to another, you use `cp` command.

 ```bash
 $cp <source> <destination>